MaggGomes/flask/esof/docs/assignment5.md

 ##Software Evolution and Maintenance

-To evalute Flask was used a tool called Better Code Hub.
+To evalute Flask was used a tool called [Better Code Hub] (https://bettercodehub.com/).
 This tool evaluates the framework and derteminate which factors should be improved.

    Below, are the topics analised  to determinate which factor need improvement: